COSC381-2023Winter/github-flow-demo/README.md

 # github-flow-demo
 ## Description
-This repository is for students to practice GitHub flow.
+This repository is for me to practice GitHub flow.
 Every student needs to do the following things to add a helper message for a Git command:

 1. create an issue: students need to come up their own Git command and figure out an example to show how to use that Git command
 2. create a branch: students need to create a branch to add their commits